 | Code / Expression Text | Expression code text color (the monospace text on each card) |

 Click any color swatch to open a color picker.
-Click Reset to Defaults to restore the original color scheme.
+Click Reset Colors to Defaults to restore the original color scheme.
 Click Save to apply your changes.

 Colors are stored in tfrog_colors.json inside your Houdini preferences folder under tfrog/.